teamhanko/hanko/e2e/README.md

 - a running Hanko [backend](../backend)
 - a running frontend application (e.g. our [example](../example)) using the web component provided by [hanko-js](../hanko-js)
-- [Mailslurper](https://github.com/mailslurper/mailslurper) as an SMTP server (used to test Passcodes through mail retrieval via its [API](https://github.com/mailslurper/mailslurper/wiki/API-Guide))
+- [Mailslurper](https://github.com/mailslurper/mailslurper) as an SMTP server (used to test passcodes through mail retrieval via its [API](https://github.com/mailslurper/mailslurper/wiki/API-Guide))

 The tests distinguish between password-based and passwordless scenarios.
 Each of these requires the proper